E-Newsletter Subscription

 Nicholas Papp

 Nicholas Papp has a B.S. in Physics, with Minors in Chemistry and Math, from Baldwin-Wallace College.
-He is the Vice President and General Manager of Aqua Solutions Inc., and has worked in the water filtration/purification industry for more than 35 years.
+He is the Vice President and General Manager of AQUA SOLUTIONS, INC., and has worked in the water filtration/purification industry for more than 35 years.